KarelSchwab/blog/hashability.md

-# How to create hashable items in Python
+## What does it mean for an object to be hashable

-An object in Python is "hashable" if a numeric value (hash) can be calulated for it.
-Th hash cannot change during the lifetime of the object and should also be usable when checking for equality of two objects.
+An object in Python is **hashable** if a numeric value (hash) can be calculated for it.
+The hash cannot change during the lifetime of the object and should also be usable when the object is compared for equality.

 You can get the hash of an object by using the `hash` function: